FLINT RIVER SHOAL BASS - CHATTAHOOCHEE STRIPERS

 Beginning just south of Atlanta, the Flint River flows southward to join the Chattahoochee near the Florida line and form the Apalachicola River.
 Incredible though it may be, the Flint is one of only forty rivers in the United States that flows over 200 miles without a dam.
 And a magnificent river it is.

 Below the city of Atlanta, the Flint flows through a swampy, riparian floodplain that helps cleanse and purify the river.
-About 50 miles south of Atlanta, the Flint begins to drop through the lower piedmont and cuts through the broad Pine Mountain ridge.
-Here, 550-million year old crystalline rock were forced to the surface by a geologic fault 30 to 50 million years ago.
+About 50 miles south of Atlanta, the Flint begins to drop through the lower piedmont and cuts through the broad Pine Mountain ridge formed from 550-million year-old crystalline rock forced to the surface by a geologic fault 30 to 50 million years ago.

 The results are quite unique - a rocky, mountainous area adjacent to the sandy coastal plain.
 The flora and fauna from both regions flourish.
 Spanish moss and needle palms grow adjacent to wild azaleas and rhododendron.
 Among numerous rare species, you also find Micropterus cataractae, the shoal bass.